Skip to main content

 • Signal: optional signal-cli install + account config.

-• iMessage: legacy imsg CLI path + DB access.
+• iMessage: imsg CLI path + Messages DB access; use an SSH wrapper when the Gateway runs off-Mac.

 • DM security: default is pairing.
 First DM sends a code; approve via openclaw pairing approve <channel> <code> or use allowlists.